-- Featured Book! --

 and in paperback in 1993, by Fulcrum Publishing.

-Now comes the "Anniversary Edition," a paperback published in 2008.
+The "Anniversary Edition," a paperback, was published in 2008.

 What New Material Is Included in the "Anniversary Edition"?